Foreigner (character): Fictional character biography

-After Foreigner and Chance found out that Empire State University student Jamie Tolentino used the Clairvoyant to win all bets and racked up a debt when it ran out of battery power, they were told by Jamie that he can get him the Catalyst as a power source for the Clairvoyant.
-They succeed despite the intervention of Spider-Man and both devices are now in the Palace.
-It is then revealed that the Jack O'Lanterns, Grizzly, and many of the Palace's patrons are actually sleeper agents of Finisher and Chameleon as they start to trash the Palace.
-Foreigner and Chance persuaded Slyde to work for them with a doubled pay while Jack O'Lantern fought the Jack O'Lanterns.
-Spider-Man and Jamie were able to prevent the Palace from crashing into Manhattan.
-Afterwards with his bank accounts drained by Spider-Man and Ned Leeds, Foreigner hires Taskmaster and Black Ant to assist in his payback plot.
+Foreigner and Chance learn that Empire State University student Jamie Tolentino used the Clairvoyant to win all bets and racked up a debt when it ran out of battery power.
+Tolentino tells the two that he they can get him the Catalyst as a power source for the Clairvoyant.
+They succeed despite the intervention of Spider-Man.
+It is then revealed that Jack O'Lantern, Grizzly, and many of the Palace's patrons are actually sleeper agents of Finisher and Chameleon.
+Spider-Man and Tolentino prevent the Palace from crashing into Manhattan.
+With his bank accounts drained by Spider-Man and Ned Leeds, Foreigner hires Taskmaster and Black Ant to assist in his payback plot.

-During the Sinister War storyline, Foreigner, Taskmaster, Black Ant, Chance, Jack O'Lantern, and Slyde are sent by Kindred to attack Spider-Man after Kindred had disrupted their armored car robbery.
+During the Sinister War storyline, Foreigner is among the villains sent by Kindred to attack Spider-Man.

 Powers and abilities

 The Foreigner has no superhuman abilities.
 However, he has trained his body to be in peak physical condition.
 He is stronger, faster, more agile, and has better reaction time than any Olympic athlete.
 He is adept in all known forms of martial arts, and most forms of conventional hand weaponry.
 He is among the greatest pugilists in the Marvel Universe, similar in ability to Captain America and Wolverine.
 His skills are such that even without superhuman abilities, he is able to pull off seemingly inhuman feats of strength through intense concentration, and has even battled Spider-Man to a standstill.

-He possesses a near-mystic ability to place an opponent in a 10-second hypnotic trance through eye contact, which makes the opponent believe the Foreigner can move faster than the eye can see.
-He has hypnotized Spider-Man in this fashion, which left Spider-Man disoriented or in a light trance for a few seconds while the Foreigner ran away at what seemed to be nearly superhuman speed; from Spider-Man's perspective it appeared that the Foreigner had teleported away.
-The Foreigner uses this ability for evading enemies.
+He possesses a near-mystic ability to place an opponent in a 10-second hypnotic trance through eye contact.
+This leaves the target disoriented, making them believe that the Foreigner can move at superhuman speeds.

-He is a master of disguise and has assumed various identities all over the world.
-He is a brilliant strategist, tactician, and intelligence gatherer who has somehow escaped much notice from governments and their agencies, leaving it to Spider-Man and other superheroes to handle him.
+He is a master of disguises and has assumed various identities all over the world.
+He is a skilled strategist, tactician, and intelligence gatherer, which has helped him escaped much notice from governments and their agencies, leaving it to Spider-Man and other superheroes to handle him.